-- Attend all your classes, tutorials and meetings arranged by your School, these may be online or face to face.
+- 1. Attend all your classes, tutorials and meetings arranged by your School, these may be online or face to face.
 If you cannot attend you must inform your School/Lecturer why you cannot attend and your expected return date to your studies.
 If you stop engaging with your studies UWS will be obliged to withdraw your student sponsorship and inform UKVI. - 2.
-Enrol and attend the checkpoints with your original passport and visa.
+Enrol and attend the checkpoints with your original passport and visa or Sharecode.
 These may be conducted electronically where you will be required to email a photograph of your passport and visa. - 3.
 Always keep your address, telephone numbers and email addresses up to date in Self Service Banner (https://ssb8sso.uws.ac.uk). - 4.
 Pay your tuition fees on time.
 If you are having difficulties you must keep in touch with the Finance Team (accountsreceivable@uws.ac.uk) to discuss your options. - 5.
 Work only outside of your study times and for the number of hours stated on your visa (usually 20 hours maximum each week). - 6.
 Check your University student email account for messages from us. - 7.
 Inform the International Student Advice Team if your visa is refused or there are any changes to your visa at internationaladvice@uws.ac.uk. - 8.
-Travel only during University official holiday times. - 9.
-Complete and submit to Programme Leader for approval a "Change of Circumstances form" if you study abroad, travel abroad for data collection or start a work placement, you must keep in regular contact with your School/Lecturer if you are away from the University. - 10.
+Travel only during University holiday times. - 9.
+Complete and submit to Programme Leader for approval a "Change of Circumstances form" if you study abroad, travel abroad for data collection or start a work placement, you must keep in regular contact with your School/Lecturer if you are away from the University.
+The form is available from your School. - 10.
 Advise us by emailing, UKVI.Checkpoints@uws.ac.uk if you complete your course earlier than the original expected end date, as specified in your CAS.
 We are required to inform UKVI your accurate course completion date.

-More information for students holding a Student visa can be found by logging into the student portal <a href="https://doi.org/10.2016/nc.2016/
+More information for students holding a Student visa can be found by logging into the student portal hub.uws.ac.uk on the International Student Support tile.